skilled-reflection/skilled-reflection.github.io/c09-ibc-ed.md

 It starts with your words,
 and a commitment to change.

-Committing is a personal decision, and risk.

 1.Is there a better version of you?
 2.Are you capable of moving toward it?
 3.Are you ready?

-### Attention: Be Here
-Now let me move your identity
-from the ground to the sky.
-Instead of a garden
-your ambition is a star (point), seen from the eyes of reality, feet of progress underneath you.
+If your answers are yes, then you are a student.
+Your first task is to listen:

+*move*
 Habit of strength needed
 to take the right steps,
 keen eyes to optimize course
 focused mind to steady the foot.

-#### Attention
+*emove*

+Think, student.
 Do not take notes,
 simply pay attention.
-Everything is meant plainly.
+Everything I say is meant plainly.
- If you get confused, forget it, recenter on (pay attention to) right now.
+ If you get confused, forget it, and pay attention to right now.

-#### Thinking
 Our goal here is thinking.
 Thinking happens in your heads.

+*push-writer*
 In order to do something about it, we need to think on paper.
  [You'll write a lot.
 You'll delete a lot.
 You'll get good at writing.]

-#### Time
+*epush*

+*push-focus*
 [You'll get good at thinking.
   but not because of attention]

 your attention is not reliable.